jrmarino/synth/README.md

 There is a text mode for the building phase.
 It shows much less information than the curses-based screen, but if curses is acting up, the text mode gets the job done just fine.

+## Testimonials

+##### Chris_H - FreeBSD forums member - 25 January 2016

+> marino@ regarding: 0.98_5 -- smooth as silk!

+> Just completed updating my box, using that version.
+Everything went flawlessly.
+Failures were handled gracefully, as well as all other events.
+Well; save the screen corruption, due to (kernel) messages being sent to it.
+But I didn't see anything in the Changelog, to indicate there were any changes in that regard -- wishful thinking on my part. ;)

+> Thank you very much, John.
+My dev box thanks you, also. :)

+##### garry - FreeBSD forums member - 29 January 2016

+> I used synth-0.99_2 to build a new repository, reproducing what I had previously built with ports-mgmt/poudriere using the same general setup (3 jails, 3 jobs, tmpfs for the workdir and data).
+Synth built my 1800 packages in about 18 hours of wall time with no problems.
+It had taken more than 24 hours of wall time to build that repository with poudriere(8).
+It seems that Synth is very efficient in setting up and tearing down builders (chroot(8)s / jail(8)s).
+I noticed that small packages can be done in 20 seconds by Synth but take a minimum of two minutes with poudriere(8).

+> Synth is very pleasant to use.
+Thanks again.

+##### fernandel - 2 February 2016

+> I am also using Synth from the first day and after all this years which I "spent" with portmaster I am so happy and thankful that is Synth in the ports and for Marinos help too.
+Thank you.

+> BTW: I start synth-upgrade system before bad time and in the morning is everything done

+##### Crivens -  Moderator FreeBSD forum - 1 Feb 2016

+> I for one, would take the moment to thank you for some great software!

+> This thread is turning into rope, sort of thing.
+Hopefully it will turn into some chapter of the handbook.

+##### protocelt - Moderator FreeBSD forum - 2 Feb 2016

+> I have 900+ ports installed on my workstation.
+Last repository rebuild I did, with the ccache(1) cache fully populated, Synth took around 3.5 hours to rebuild the entire repository.
+I don't know how long Poudriere took on the same machine but I know it was longer.
+I thought there was a mistake and ports were not getting rebuilt, but after checking, they were all in fact rebuilt.
+It is quite fast.

+##### PacketMan - FreeBSD forums member - 31 Jan / 3 Feb

+> Really liking this synth.
+Thank you so much Marino. :beer:

+> Yes [Synth] a great tool; I can't wait to roll it out to all my machines.